Texas Back Injury Lawyer

 Have you suffered a back injury or spinal cord injury in Texas?
 Did you get hurt at work or because someone else was careless?
 Let the legal team at Lorenz & Lorenz, LLP help you fight for the money you deserve.

 For more than 18 years, our lawyers have been dedicated to helping back injury victims like you.
-We’ll work tirelessly to hold responsible parties accountable and maximize your financial award.
+We’ll work tirelessly to hold responsible parties accountable and secure a substantial monetary award.
 Give our Texas law firm a call to learn more.
 Your first consultation is free, so don’t hesitate to reach out to us for help today.
 We have offices in Austin and Waco to assist you, and home and hospital visits are available.